Josantonius/extensions-for-grifus/README.md

 	3. Activate Extensions For Grifus from your Plugins page.

 Once Activated:

+	1. Go to Grifus Extensions and install and activate the modules.
-	1. Go to Grifus Extensions > Custom Images and click the button to reset all ratings.
+	2. Go to Grifus Extensions > Custom Images and click the button to reset all ratings.
-	2. Go to Grifus Extensions > Custom Images and click the button to replace all images.
+	3. Go to Grifus Extensions > Custom Images and click the button to replace all images.

 ### Requirements